 There were a lot of people waiting for the border two years ago because of boundaries closing.

-However, in any way, we arrived in Croatia and got there in Slovenia, our Solvani police arrested us and entered the police station.
+However, in any way, we arrived in Croatia and got there in Slovenia, Slovenian police arrested us and entered the police station.
 The police inspected us and took all the money and our phone.
 And one night we were arrested at the police station.
 The next morning, the police officer took money from me for 1,000 euros and fined me because of illegal entry into their country.

 And they deported us to Croatia.
 And we were inside the prison for two weeks in Croatia.
 And after the release of our prison, we went back to our path and walked a week to Italy.

 We came from Italy to the French border.
 Friendly day we went up the mountain and got inside France.
 The French police arrested us and deported us to Italy.
 The Italian police cost us 200 euros each and released us.
 And we went back to France, and we went to Paris, and from there, human traffickers took us into a truck, and we had a good luck with the first move from France to UK .

 We were coming to England with a truck.
 We were sitting on the XSL under the truck.
 It was very dangerous.
 And since we came here, we have not seen any support or support from the British government.
 Our life has come from stress and trouble.
 Every day, the HMA Office sends a letter to you that you have fingerprints in the country, and you have to go back and depart.
 It is very uncomfortable.
 Living in a four-room room is very difficult.

 Hemafice also pays 37 pounds a week to our bank card.
 And has given us an ID card written by No work and No PUblic.
 And nothing can be done with this card.
 Do not accept school or college to study, do not accept the bank.
 This ID card is not worth anything.
 This is my immigration, asylum and asylum status.